 - 12. For the aforesaid reasons, we hold that the authorities below were justified in coming to the conclusion that the petitioner had filed an application for rebate on 17 July 2007 which was beyond the period of one year from 12 February 2006 being the relevant date on which the goods were exported.
-Where the statute provides a period of limitation, in the present case in Section 11B for a claim for rebate, the provision has to be complied with as a mandatory requirement of law." - 11.
-In view of above position, the rebate claim filed after stipulated time limit of one year being time barred in terms of section 11B of Central Excise Act, 1944 is rightly rejected by the Commissioner (Appeals).
-Therefore, Government upholds the impugned Order-in-Appeal.
+Where the statute provides a period of limitation, in the present case in Section 11B for a claim for rebate, the provision has to be complied with as a mandatory requirement of law." - 10.
+In view of above position, the rejection of rebate claim filed after stipulated time limit of one year being time barred in terms of section 11B of Central Excise Act, 1944 is rightly upheld by the Commissioner (Appeals).
+Therefore, Government upholds the impugned order-in-appeal. - 11.
+The revision application is thus rejected in terms of above. - 12.
+So ordered.